kortschak/git_workshop/notes/communication.md

 Just as `scp`, `sftp`, `curl` and other network tools can be used to transfer data between machines, `git` can be used to transfer repository data between machines.
 To make a copy, or clone, of a remote repository, the `clone` subcommand is used.

-Clone the git workshop git\_workshop\_18 repository that you have forked:
+Clone the git workshop git\_workshop repository that you have forked:

 ```
 $ git clone git@github.com:<githubusername>/git_workshop.git
 ```

-This will have placed a copy of the upstream git\_workshop\_18 repository at your current location (read `man git-clone` to see how to change this behaviour).
+This will have placed a copy of the upstream git\_workshop repository at your current location (read `man git-clone` to see how to change this behaviour).

 Note that you can get the link for any GitHub-hosted repository from the green "Clone or download" button to the right of the front page of the project;
 this is available on all repositories that you can see, you do not need to be the owner.

-### Q: Compare the options for cloning from your fork of the git\_workshop\_18 repository and the original at github.com/kortschak/git\_workshop\_18.
+### Q: Compare the options for cloning from your fork of the git\_workshop repository and the original at github.com/kortschak/git\_workshop.
 How do they differ?
 Why?

 Make a change to the line of the `PARTICIPANTS.md` file with your workshop ID number adding anything you want to that line.